23“Behold, the virgin shall be with child,

 The introduction of several Gentile women into the genealogy is totally unexpected.
 The woman Tamar, in the story of Judah, is given first in 1:3.
 The woman of Jericho who protected the spies Joshua and Caleb was Rahab (1:5) who was married to Salmon, were the parents of Boaz, who in turn was the man who married the Moabite woman, Ruth.
 They became the great grandparents of David the King of Israel.
 Last of all is Bathsheba, married to Uriah the Hittite, and eventually became the mother of king Solomon, and finally ancestor of Mary the mother of Jesus, through Nathan son of Solomon.

 Last all is the Great Commission to the Gentile world in Matthew 28.
 Early in the book Jesus gives His disciples a commission to the house of Israel (Matthew 10, especially vv 5-6), specifically telling them not to go to the Gentiles, yet in Matthew 28:19-20 He commands them to go to the nations (ἔθνη), a common designation for the non-Jewish world.
-This may also help us to understand why the command to baptize these nations in the name of the Trinity, since they had not been instructed regarding true God—Father, Son, and Holy Spirit.
+This may also help us to understand why the command to baptize these nations in the name of the Trinity, since the Gentiles had not been instructed regarding true God—Father, Son, and Holy Spirit.
 On the other hand, the places that baptism is mentioned in the Acts it is always in the name of Jesus, since the Jews or Jewish proselytes were already instructed regarding the Father and the Spirit from the Father.
 Identification with Jesus the Messiah was the focus.